andrewacashner/hearingfaithms/chapters/chapter-3.md

 and Latin-texted polyphony both old and new.
 The main attraction for many listeners, though, was the new set of villancicos.

-As a cantor in Puebla Cathedral was intoning a Latin sermon of Pope St. Leo the Great---the first reading in the second Nocturne of Matins---the musical chapel was preparing to raise their own voices.
+As a cantor in Puebla Cathedral was intoning a Latin sermon of Pope Saint Leo the Great---the first reading in the second Nocturne of Matins---the musical chapel was preparing to raise their own voices.
 Holding handwritten notebooks with their individual performing parts for this